-Part-time students will be appraised at the end of each year of study (for DProf students this will be one year after completion of parts I-III of the programme) but in years 1, 3, 5 and 7 (if relevant) the appraisal will consist of a short written progress report which should include research plans for the next year.
-This will be reviewed by the assessors.
-Supervisors should complete the supervisors' assessment form and the student should complete the students' comments form in PgR Manager.
-Assessors will recommend to the Graduate School whether the student should be allowed to continue with their studies and/or if any remedial action is required by completing the relevant section in PgR Manager.
+Part-time students will be appraised at the end of each year of study (for DProf students this will be one year after completion of parts I-3 of the programme) but in years 1, 3, 5 and 7 (if relevant) the appraisal will consist of a short written progress report which should include research plans for the next year.
+This will be sent to the assessors for review via PgR manager, together with the supervisors' assessment and the students' comments.
+Assessors will be asked to recommend to the Graduate School whether the student should be allowed to continue with their studies and/or if any remedial action is required.
 They are not expected to meet with the student but may ask to do so if they think it is necessary.
-In years 2, 4 and 6 (if relevant), the appraisal process will be as described above for full-time students.
+In years 2, 4 and 6 (if relevant), the appraisal process will be as described as above for full-time students.